History Files Nav bar

 Moshoeshoe II

-A military coup forces the ruling party out of office.
-A military council is established which grants executive power to the king, but after a falling out the following year the king goes into exile.
+South Africa blockades the state, demanding the expulsion of anti-apartheid activists.
+A military coup forces out of office the ruling party of Chief Jonathan, and a military council is established by Major-General Justin Lekhanya which grants executive power to the king, but after a falling out in the following year (in 1987) the king again goes into exile.

 1990